xmatters/xm-labs-remedy-helix-onprem-ondemand/README.md

 * The xMatters Agent will be installed on the server and the service will automatically start

 ### Import the Workflow
-* Import the **BMC Remedy and Helix | Incident | 7.1** (BMCRemedyHelixIncident71.zip) Workflow     https://help.xmatters.com/ondemand/xmodwelcome/workflows/manage-workflows.htm
+* Import the **BMC Remedy and Helix | Incident | 7.1** (BMCRemedyandHelixIncident71.zip) Workflow     https://help.xmatters.com/ondemand/xmodwelcome/workflows/manage-workflows.htm

 ### Assign permissions to the Workflow and Form
 * On the *Workflows* page, click the Edit drop-down menu for the **BMC Remedy and Helix | Incident | 7.1** then select **Editor Permissions**
 * Add any users, groups and/or roles to have editor permissions to this workflow
 * On the *Workflows* page, click the **BMC Remedy and Helix | Incident | 7.1** then click **Forms**
 * Click the **Web Service** drop-down menu for the **Incident Alerts** form
-* Select **Sender Permissions** then add the REST integration user
+* Select **Sender Permissions** then add the xMatters REST integration user

 ### Configure List Property Values
 * On the *Workflows* page, click the **BMC Remedy and Helix | Incident | 7.1** then click **Properties**